DamienBlackwood/spectro/README.md

 - default (fast): caps sample rate at 44.1k when needed, smaller FFT, lower DPI, saves PDF by default
 - `--quality`: no downsampling, bigger FFT + overlap, higher DPI, saves PNG by default
-- `--detect`: estimates cutoff + shelf behavior and prints the closest matching profile (heuristic), then saves a 1-page analysis PDF
+- `--detect`: estimates cutoff + shelf behavior and reports the closest matching profile (heuristic); absence of a cutoff does not imply native hi-res; saves a 1-page analysis PDF
 - `--compare`: time-aligns two files, computes similarity %, and renders A, B, and difference spectrograms

 ## Output